philipust/cloud-status/README.md

 ## Alternative method for ec2

 The same code with minor modification can use in lambda for the same use case, and can trigger SNS for sending notifications.

+## Troublehsooting and logging

+Fetching data are stored in /tmp location files in the same instace, if needed manual comparison for troubleshooting it can use, both current and updated feed files will be available.